AnotherDevBoy/log-monitoring/discovery/README.md

 This internal clock will be used to ensure statistics and alerts are reported timely based on the order of the logs in the `csv` file according to their `timestamp` value.

-To accomodate for out of order events, the statistics and alerts calculation will be delayed by `2 seconds`.
+To accommodate for out-of-order events, the statistics and alerts calculation will be delayed by `2 seconds`.